-42 Years and Counting: Anheuser-Busch Foundation Makes UNCF HBCUs and Students a Priority of how UNCF has managed to make an indelible mark across its years of empowering as many deserving students as possible to earn a college degree.
+42 Years and Counting: Anheuser-Busch Foundation Makes UNCF HBCUs and Students a Priority reativity and inventive tracks to keep the train moving forward are hallmarks of how UNCF has managed to make an indelible mark across its years of empowering as many deserving students as possible to earn a college degree.
 Since 1977, Anheuser-Busch and the Anheuser-Busch Foundation (ABF) have helped fuel several projects and business activities that have become legendary parts of the UNCF business model over the years.